Kra1ven/TimeTrackerWindows/README.md

 Features:
 -Pause button
--Supported apps (Google Chrome, Sublime Text)
+-Supported apps, as individual trackers for tabs and projects (Google Chrome, Sublime Text) -App status
--App status
 -AutoPause when user afk for more than 20 min (Also sets app status to Running when active again)